DivineDragonFanClub/plugin_hub/README.md

-# Plugin EA

-GitHub decided Wikis aren't allowed on private repositories, so explanations will be provided here.
+# Cobalt's plugin development hub
+> [!WARNING]
+> Before proceeding with the instructions, please make yourself familiar with the [distribution guidelines](https://github.com/Raytwo/Cobalt/wiki/Plugin-loading#how-should-i-distribute-them).

+> [!WARNING]
+> Make sure the Cobalt version you use is v1.0.0 or higher.

+> [!NOTE]
+> Plugins go in the [root of your mod](https://github.com/Raytwo/Cobalt/wiki/Managing-your-Mods) as ``.nro`` files.

 ## Setup
-> [!WARNING]
-> Make sure the Cobalt version you use is [v1.0.0](https://github.com/Raytwo/Cobalt/releases/tag/v0.28.0) or higher.

-Plugins go in the [root of your mod](https://github.com/Raytwo/Cobalt/wiki/Managing-your-Mods) as ``.nro`` files.

 1. Install [Rustup](https://rustup.rs/).
 When asked about what kind of toolchain you want between minimal or complete, pick the middle ground.
 2. Open a terminal and run ``cargo install cargo-skyline``